Effective equidistribution of random walks on simple homogeneous spaces: Reduction of the main results and overview

 \begin{proof} This is a direct consequence of \Cref{sup-mult-X} (applied with $t_{1}=1/2$ and $t_{2}=7/16$, and noting the assumptions of support and non-concentration on $\nu$ imply $\nu(X)\ll_{\triangle}\delta^{-\eps \dim X}$).
 The proof of \Cref{sup-mult-X} will be carried out in \Cref{Sec-RWincrease}, relying on Sections \ref{Sec-multislicing-thms}, \ref{Sec-optimal-subcritical}, \ref{Sec-submod}, \ref{Sec-dim-pres}. \end{proof}

 Admitting \Cref{pr:dim-quasi-pres} and \Cref{pr:splitnu} for now, we conclude the proof of the main results.
-We need the next quantitative recurrence estimate, which follows from \cite[Lemma 4.8]{BH24}. \begin{lemma}[\cite{BH24}] There exists a constant $c =c(\triangle, \mu)> 0$ such that for every Borel measure $\nu$ on $X$ of mass at most $1$, every $n \geq 0$, and every $\rho, r \in (0, 1)$, we have
+We need the next quantitative recurrence estimate, which follows from \cite[Lemma 4.8]{BH24}. \begin{lemma}[Non-escape of mass \cite{BH24}] There exists a constant $c =c(\triangle, \mu)> 0$ such that for every Borel measure $\nu$ on $X$ of mass at most $1$, every $n \geq 0$, and every $\rho, r \in (0, 1)$, we have

 \end{lemma}

 Combining all the previous results, we deduce the announced dimensional increment property.
 For the purpose of iteration, it also comes with a control of the injectivity radius.

 \begin{proposition}[Dimensional increment] Let $X$, $\mu$, $\lambda_{1}$, be as above.
 Let $\varkappa, \eps, \delta \in (0, 1)$, $\tau\in \R^+$, and $\alpha \in [\varkappa, 1 - \varkappa]$.
 Let $\nu$ be a $(\alpha, \cB_{[\delta, \delta^\eps]}, \tau)$-robust measure on $X$ satisfying and $\nu(\{\inj < \delta^\eps\}) \leq \tau$.